They Do It with Mirrors: Plot

-Juliet "Jolly" Bellever, housekeeper and companion to Carrie Louise, who had gone out to find the key to Lewis' office, returns and announces that she has discovered Christian Gulbrandson shot dead at his writing desk.
-She has also already called the police.
+Jolly Bellever, who had left to find the key to Lewis's office, returns and announces that she has discovered Christian Gulbrandson shot dead at his writing desk.
 Lewis proceeds to Christian's room, followed by Carrie Louise and Miss Marple.
 Stephen's brother Alexis Restarick, who knows nothing of the previous events and is coming to visit Carrie Louise, arrives at the house just before the police arrive.

-Inspector Curry quickly establishes that none of the people from the facility for delinquent boys is involved, nor are any of the servants.
-Learning from Jolly that there had been paper in Christian's typewriter, Curry interrogates Lewis, who admits he removed the paper for fear his wife should see it.
-The paper indicates Christian was afraid to tell Carrie Louise something, with the last sentence suggesting she may be being systematically poisoned.
+Inspector Curry quickly establishes that none of the people from the facility for delinquent boys is involved, nor any of the servants.
+Learning from Jolly that there had been paper in Christian's typewriter, Curry interrogates Lewis, who admits he removed the sheet for fear his wife should see it.
+The typed text suggests that Christian was afraid to tell Carrie Louise something, with the last sentence suggesting she may be being systematically poisoned.
 Lewis suggests the police analyze his wife's medicine, which is later proved to contain small amounts of arsenic.

-Miss Marple comments that most of the family would be pleased if Walter were found to be the killer, but Edgar had Walter's gun at the relevant time period.
-The police later find the murder weapon under some music inside the piano bench.
-Alexis explains that his drive to the house was slowed by the fog, and that what he saw and heard in the fog, such as a shot and the sound of someone running, reminded him of a stage set.
-Alexis envisions the house as a stage, which causes Miss Marple to begin thinking differently about the murder as well.
+Miss Marple comments that most of the family would be pleased if the outsider Walter were found to be the killer, but Edgar had had Walter's gun at the relevant time.
+The police later find the murder weapon inside the piano stool.
+Alexis explains that his drive to the house was slowed by the fog, and that what he saw and heard in the fog – a shot and the sound of someone running – reminded him of a stage set.
+His experience causes Miss Marple to begin thinking differently about the murder.
 The next evening, Alexis and one of the delinquents, Ernie Gregg, are killed by a falling stage curtain counterweight.

-Miss Marple explains to the police how one person could run from Lewis's study to Christian's room along the terrace in under two minutes (e.g., Lewis Serrocold).
-Lawson, who really is Lewis' illegitimate son and was only playing the part of a mental patient, spoke as both himself and Lewis, while Lewis killed Christian and returned, out of breath.
-Lewis had later planted the arsenic and altered Christian's letter himself, to disguise the fact that the real reason for Christian Gulbrandsen's visit was that he had learned that Lewis was embezzling from the Gulbrandsen Trust.
+Miss Marple explains to the police how one person, for example Lewis Serrocold, could have run from Lewis's study to Christian's room along the terrace in under two minutes.
+Lawson, who really is Lewis's illegitimate son and has only been playing the part of a mental patient, had behind the locked door spoken both as himself and as Lewis, while Lewis had run to Christian's study, killed him, and returned out of breath.
+Lewis had later planted the arsenic and had altered Christian's letter to disguise the real reason for Christian Gulbrandsen's visit: his knowledge that Lewis was embezzling from the Gulbrandsen Trust.
 Lewis had later killed Alexis and Ernie because he believed they might have witnessed something on the night of the murder.